jcarlosgarcia/pml/pml.md

 testData <- testData[, which(blankValues < threshold)]
 ```

-We previously detected that there were a lot of missing values, so we drop the predictors which have more than 50% of missing values.
+We previously detected that there were lots of missing values, so we drop the predictors which have more than 50% of missing values.
 This threshold value of 50% is somewhat arbitrary, we will review this if the model performs poorly.
 The set has now 60 possible predictors.

 ### Drop other columns that are not good predictors